Find Cheap Medicare Plans in Your Area

 Medicare may cover a second flu shot during the calendar year.
 This could happen if there are two separate flu seasons in the same year and your doctor recommends a second vaccine.

-Starting in 2023, Medicare will expand its vaccine coverage to provide free vaccines for shingles and other conditions, similar to its free flu shots.
+Medicare also provides free vaccines for other conditions, like COVID-19 and pneumonia, similar to its free flu shots.

 Does Medicare Advantage cover flu shots?